bjorn-ali-goransson/Wordpress-Theme/README.md

 Prerequisites: [node](https://nodejs.org/), `npm install bower -g`, `npm install gulp -g`.

-To download, create a new directory for your theme:
+To download, start a command prompt and create a new directory for your theme:

 ```
 mkdir "my-theme" & cd "my-theme"